aditibelwal007/travel_booking_application/README.md

 # Travel Booking (Django)
+This project is a full-stack web application that allows users to explore available travel options, book tickets, and manage their bookings.
+It consists of a Django backend for handling authentication, database, and API logic, and a React frontend for an interactive and responsive user interface.

 ##  Project Structure
 /backend    → Django backend (APIs, authentication, database models, booking logic) /frontend   → React frontend (UI, components, routing, styling)

 Backend: Provides REST APIs for user management, travel listings, and bookings.